RayBenefield/dev-xp/docs/worklog.md

 # Worklog

+## #579

+So exploring what needs to be done moving forward for the giveaway I got into a spot where it felt right to add logging to the [**Mixer**](https://mixer.com) plugin stuff so I prioritized that first.
+I'm kind of not feeling coding right now and may instead just jump on Destiny for a bit to relax.
+I'm feeling not well rested.
+But at least I had the discipline to do one session.
+I think I need to add the intent to these logging messages so I'll do that real quick next time.

 ## #578

 I've spent too much time away from the project and I wanted to get back into